egok/embedded_security_comprimising/README.md

-# embedded_security_comprimising
+# security_exploits
-For teaching purpose, security comprising.
+For teaching purpose, security exploits, for embedded programming.